 "These quietly told, often touching and occasionally mystical tales explore issues within Indian families, both in India and the west, and the conflicts involving in moving between the two," Emma Laybourn, Author.

 My debut romance series, Sisters by Marriage, started more as a fun exercise than an attempt to publish in a different genre.
-However, the reviews and the response to Book 1 spurred me on to write Book 2 and Book 3.
+However, the reviews and the response to Book 1 spurred me on to write Book 2, 3, and 4.